USCreditCardGuide/Wings-of-the-Points/README.md

 ## Usage
 * Move your mouse over the point name or airline name to highlight transfer relationships.
 * Move your mouse over any line connecting a point and a mile to see the transfer ratio.
-* The airlines are grouped by alliances.
+* The airlines are grouped by alliances, and inside an alliance the airlines are sorted by alphabetical order.
 * You can use ctrl+F (or cmd+F) to quickly find an airline.

 ## Note